lcfd/lcfd/README.md

 # Luca Fedrizzi 🍜

 Hi there 👋 Nice to meet you!

-I help build products and grow businesses.
+I build products and grow businesses.
+For a more open and inclusive world.

-New to Neovim, long time Django user.
+Neovim and Django user.

 Code · Marketing · Project management